parthispro/CBSE-Revaluation-payment-portal-patch/README.md

 ## 3. Proof of Concept (PoC) & Steps to Reproduce

-> **Note:** Keep all tokens, personal identifiable information (PII), and sensitive identifiers redacted.
-The fixed file is attached in repo.

 1. Authenticate into the CBSE portal using a standard student account during the re-evaluation application cycle.
 2. Proceed to the fee payment interface to initialize a checkout transaction.
 3. Observe the client-side execution loop utilizing the vulnerable risk-scanning script.